psylink-me/psylink/README.md

 # Software used to create/edit/run these files

-- Schematics, PCB Layouts: KiCad 5.1.5
+- Schematics, PCB Layouts: KiCad 6.0 (some archived ones used 5.1.5)
 - Arduino IDE 1.8.19
     - ArduinoBLE 1.2.1
     - Arduino\_LSM9DS1 1.1.0